yearone-io/universal-assistant-protocol/docs/CreatingAssistants.md

 ## Final Thoughts

+- Reach out to the YearOne team for integrating the Executive Assistant you build directly into the https://upassistants.com UI.
 - **Executive Assistants** give developers modular, composable “plugins” to process incoming transactions on a Universal Profile.
 - By storing or reading settings from the UP’s `ERC725Y` data store, you can create highly configurable logic for specific token types (`typeId`), event types, or other scenarios.
 - Always design and **test** your Assistants carefully to avoid security pitfalls or unexpected behaviors.